py2ai/py2ai.github.io/_posts/2024-03-12-Getting-started-with-PySide6-part1.md

 - Application Development
 - Programming
 - Qt
-title: Building Your First Simple GUI (Part 1)
+- Tutorial
+mathjax: true
 ---

+# Getting Started with PySide6 Part 1 - Build Your First GUI Application

 Welcome to the world of PySide6!
 PySide6 is a powerful Python module that allows you to create cross-platform graphical user interfaces (GUIs) with ease.
 Whether you're a beginner or an experienced developer, PySide6 provides a straightforward way to build interactive applications for desktop and mobile platforms.